 ECommerce Vs. In-Store Purchases

-Entrepreneurs of the 18th and 19th century would be ecstatic at the opportunities E Commerce provides.
+Entrepreneurs of the 18th and 19th centuries would be ecstatic at the opportunities E-Commerce provides.
 Business owners no longer have to invest in a brick and mortar store in order to sell products.
 They can sell everything from a well-designed website complete with Ecommerce.
 What’s even better is that there are no geographical limitations and anyone almost anywhere can buy one of your products without waiting in line or even getting out of bed.
-With the convenience of E Commerce, store owners fear the death of physical establishments.
+With the convenience of E-Commerce, store owners fear the death of physical establishments.
 However, studies have shown that the fusion of Ecommerce with traditional brick and mortar establishments is the best way to improve sales for both your online customers and your local shoppers.
 Advertise in-store-only sales online to encourage foot traffic.
 Incorporate an interactive app into your store experience to bring online shoppers off the couch and into your store.
-There are plenty of ways E Commerce can add to the traditional marketing experience.
+There are plenty of ways E-Commerce can add to the traditional marketing experience.